danwallach/travis-activate/README.md

 2) You need to get a "token" for Travis-CI, which isn't the same thing as the "token" that Travis-CI displays when you log into it.
 (Why?
-Dunno.)
+No idea.)

 3) First, get a GitHub token with all the "Repo" privileges.
 You do this on the GitHub website [(instructions)](https://github.com/blog/1509-personal-api-tokens).

-4) Install the [httpie](https://httpie.org/) command-line tool or work out an equivalent to the request below with something else.
+4) Install the [httpie](https://httpie.org/) command-line tool.

-5) Run this one-liner, or something like it, which tells Travis your GitHub API token and returns you a Travis-API token.
+5) Run this one-liner, or something like it with your favorite alternative tool, telling Travis your
+  GitHub API token and returns you a Travis-API token.
 (Replace "XXXXX" with your GitHub API token.)